soupslurpr/BeauTyXT/CONTRIBUTING.md

 checks run with `:app:verifyDeviceTestResultsGuard` and as part of `:app:check`.
 This does not fix the upstream launch error: until that is resolved, use the direct command above to run the tests.

+The `Home document navigation` phase checks picker cancellation, guarded Back, and fresh editor state after closing a navigation entry.
+The opt-in `Home navigation gestures` phase requires Android gesture navigation and injects touch events at both screen edges.
+It checks actual page positions during the preview and after release, cancellation, and subsequent toolbar Back.
+The `multiple document task closure` phase keeps an unsaved Home draft and two external documents open, checks canonical URI task reuse, and closes the files in either order.
+The
+`external document entry points` phase uses the helper APK as a separate-UID caller.
+It owns the test files and supplies temporary URI grants through real VIEW, EDIT, and SEND intents, then verifies Back returns to the caller and removes the closed document from Recents.

 The `isolated service death` phase uses a debug-only native Binder transaction to terminate the import worker: `am crash` requests a VM crash and cannot test